I had heard that Colorado was a gorgeous state full of natural scenery, but boy, did it exceed expectations.

 There were majestic snow-capped mountains (even in September), sparse desert plains, vibrant red rocks, and dense green forest.
 This central US state had such a diverse range of landscapes, and it was all 100% gorgeous.

-We started our road trip in Denver, then made our way south to spend 5 days exploring the state of Colorado.
+We started our road trip by renting a car in Denver, then making our way south to spend 5 days exploring the state of Colorado.
 Here are the highlights from our epic Colorado road trip!

 Exploring Garden of the Gods